Skip to main content

 Go to the Settings page and enable Beta-testing for this tool:

-By enabling BETA mode and switching to the Advanced view, you can test your strategies with historical data for better insights and decision-making!
+By enabling BETA mode, you can test your strategies with historical data for better insights and decision-making!

 How to set up Backtesting